Article Collection

 Starting Containers

-Docker’s eagerness to look up images remotely is even inconvenient – it only takes a 1-letter typo or a mismatch in image version for Docker to not find it locally and go try download it from the Internet!
+(Docker’s eagerness to look up images remotely is even inconvenient – it only takes a 1-letter typo or a mismatch in image version for Docker to not find it locally and try download it from the public registry!)

-Let’s start using Docker by confirming that in a clean installation we do not have any containers or images.
-The following commands executed on a fresh installation should just print empty results:
+Let’s start using Docker by confirming that, in a fresh installation, we do not have any containers or images.
+The following commands should just print empty results:

 # Show running containers